An industrial microwave is made up of three basic components. A generator or transmitter, waveguide and an applicator.

 - Horizontal mixers that can be advantageous when continual mixing and conveying is required, but the material is not suited for pumping.

 - Your brain child!
-We know that not all objects fit between the current lines and are continually advancing new industrial microwaves applications and applicators.
+We know that not all products or processes work in the off-the-shelf applicators and we are continually advancing new industrial microwave applications and applicators.